centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 </br>
 <i>Figure 5: Clickbait is a pathway to radicalize users and change their preferences.
 The red paths of influence should be disincentized, while the green paths are okay.
 Image credit David Krueger.</i>
 </p>

-Students are very familiar with proxy gaming.
-The university or schools goal to teach students is measured using the proxy of exam results.
-This can be gamed through working on exam technique, or cramming.

 One can find many examples of proxy gaming in the reinforcement learning paradigm.
 [CoinRun](#coinrun) is a Sonic the Hedgehog platformer inspired game in which the agent needs to reach a coin in a linear platform level.
 During training, this coin was always placed at the end of a level.
 If the coin is moved, we see the agent does not generalise, but instead just runs to the end of the level.
 It has learned a bad proxy.